PascalKieslich/mousetrap-os/plugins/mousetrap_form/mousetrap_form.md

-# Mousetrap form plug-in
+# Mousetrap form item

-The `mousetrap_form` plug-in allows tracking of mouse movements (and collection of mouse clicks) in custom `forms`.
-Compared to the `mousetrap_response` plug-in, it offers the possibility to directly define the stimulus presentation within the plug-in by using a form (including interactive elements, such as `buttons` and `image_buttons`).
+The `mousetrap_form` item allows tracking of mouse movements (and collection of mouse clicks) in custom `forms`.
+Compared to the `mousetrap_response` item, it offers the possibility to directly define the stimulus presentation within the item by using a form (including interactive elements, such as `buttons` and `image_buttons`).
 However, it does not provide a graphical interface for stimulus creation, and instead uses the OpenSesame script syntax.
-Technically, the `mousetrap_form` plug-in is a modification and extension of the [form_base plug-in](http://osdoc.cogsci.nl/manual/forms/custom/#creating-forms-using-opensesame-script).
+Technically, the `mousetrap_form` item is a modification and extension of the [form_base plugin](http://osdoc.cogsci.nl/manual/forms/custom/#creating-forms-using-opensesame-script).

 The general layout of the form as well as the mouse-tracking specific options can be adjusted in the control tab.
 This is also the tab that is displayed first when clicking on the item.
 The specific widgets on the form (e.g., buttons and text) can be added using OpenSesame script (click on `Select view` in the top-right corner of the item and select `View script`).

-If you would like to use this plug-in, you will typically follow the following steps:
+If you would like to use this item, you will typically follow the following steps:

 1. Adjusting the general settings of the experiment
 2. Specifying the general layout of the form (`Controls`)